What is rates for home equity line of credit 2022?

 When does a home equity line of credit Make Sense?

-2) You want to remodel your home.
+2. You want to renovate your house.

 Home Equity Line of Credit vs. Home Equity Loan